Josayah32/Josayah32/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on as a: QA at our Capstone Project
+- 🔭 I’m currently working on as a: QA Supervisor @teamODRTS at our Capstone Project
 - 🙆‍♂️ You can call me: Josh
 - 💬 Ask me about: Anything
 - 📫 How to reach me: jfallesgon11501@gmail.com